Welcome to the Apiary (Hivelogger.com prototype)

 There are many uses of weight change data; It can be used to measure Africanized honeybee migration potential, measure the synchronization of the bees with flora sources in a changing climate, track maintenance activities and provide a deterrent to vandalism and theft.

-Below is a Weekly Bulk Mass sample report in real-time for a hive in San Jose, CA.
+Below is a Weekly Bulk Mass sample report in real-time for a hive in Sacramento, CA.

 Digital surveillance systems include (IR) infrared light cameras that monitor cluster density and activity, apiary perimeter, and entrance activities.
 The entrance cameras have motion systems that detect flight operations start/stop times, and cameras combined with optical zoom can provide a detailed single bee view of a pollen load or extended abdomen.